Quantum computational chemistry: Classical computational chemistry

 \subsection{Reduction of orbitals}

-It is often the case that certain orbitals are very likely to be either occupied or virtual in all Slater determinants in the wavefunction.
+It is sometimes the case that certain orbitals are very likely to be either occupied or virtual in all Slater determinants in the wavefunction.
 As calculating the ground state energy is essentially a question of distributing electrons among orbitals, we can simplify our calculation by using this information.
-Specifically, we are able to remove orbitals from the calculation if their expected occupation number is close to 0 or 1.
+Specifically, we are able to remove spin-orbitals from the calculation if their expected occupation number is close to 0 or 1.
 Our calculation is reduced to including only the most important (ambiguously occupied) orbitals.
 This is known as performing the calculation in a reduced active space.

-In order to determine the occupation of orbitals, we use the reduced density matrices (RDMs) of the system.
-The expectation value of any 1- or 2-electron Hermitian operator, $O$, with a state $\ket{\psi} = \sum_f \alpha_f \ket{f}$, is given by~\cite{helgaker2014molecular}
+In order to determine the occupation of orbitals, we can use the reduced density matrices (RDMs) of the system.
+The expectation value of any 1- or 2-electron Hermitian operator, $O$, with a state $\ket{\Psi} = \sum_f \alpha_f \ket{f}$, is given by~\cite{helgaker2014molecular}

 where $\rho^1$ is the single-particle reduced density matrix (1-RDM), $\rho^2$ is the two-particle reduced density matrix (2-RDM), and $O_{ij}$ and $V_{ijkl}$ are defined in a similar way to the coefficients in Eq.~(\ref{Integrals}).
-These RDMs contain all of the information required to evalulate $\langle O \rangle_\psi$.
-From the definition above, we can see that the diagonal elements of $\rho^1$ are the expectation of the number operator for the corresponding orbitals.
+When eliminating orbitals in this way, the RDMs are defined with respect to a state which is an approximation of the ground state, which could be the results of a classically tractable configuration interaction or coupled cluster calculation.
+These RDMs contain all of the information required to evaluate $\langle O \rangle_\Psi$.
+From the definition above, we can see that the diagonal elements of $\rho^1$ are the expectation values of the number operator for the corresponding orbitals.
 As $\rho^1$ is a Hermitian operator, we can diagonalise it with a unitary transform.
 This is a basis change from the canonical orbitals to the `natural molecular orbitals'.
 The diagonal elements of the basis transformed $\rho^1$ are called the natural orbital occupation numbers (NOONs).

-Orbitals with a NOON close to 0 or 1 (compared to the other NOONs) can be assumed to be empty or occupied, respectively.
+Spin-orbitals with a NOON close to 0 or 1 (compared to the other NOONs) can be assumed to be empty or occupied, respectively.
+Occupied orbitals are typically referred to as `core' orbitals, while the empty orbitals are known as `virtual' orbitals.
 As a result, we can reduce our problem by considering only the ambiguously occupied orbitals.
-This was used in Ref.~\cite{TrappedIon} to reduce the number of qubits required for simulation.
-In Sec.~\ref{Sec:illustrate} we provide an explicit example of how this method can be used to reduce the number of orbitals required to simulate lithium hydride in an STO-3G basis, and H$_2$ in a cc-PVDZ basis set.\\
+In Sec.~\ref{Sec:illustrate} we provide an explicit example of how this method can be used to reduce the number of orbitals required to simulate lithium hydride in an STO-3G basis set.